Advanced Manufacturing Training

 Quick Summary

 The Mission and Installation Contracting Command (MICC) – Fort Bliss is soliciting proposals for Advanced Manufacturing Training for the 1st Armored Division at Fort Bliss, TX.
-This Total Small Business Set-Aside opportunity aims to develop critical skills for current and future Army manufacturing innovations, enabling students to design, manufacture, and qualify Final-Use Original Equipment Manufacturer (OEM) components.
-The contract is a Firm-Fixed-Price arrangement with an estimated value of $450,000.00.
+This is a 100% Total Small Business Set-Aside with an estimated value of $450,000.00.
+The training aims to equip soldiers with skills to design, manufacture, and qualify Final-Use Original Equipment Manufacturer (OEM) components, enhancing defense readiness.
 Proposals are due April 10, 2026, at 09:00 AM MST.

 Scope of Work

 The contractor will provide all labor, materials, and supervision for six (6) recurring training sessions over a 12-month period (April 27, 2026 – April 26, 2027).
-Each session will be 6-8 weeks long, accommodating 8-10 students.
-Training will cover:
+Each session will last 6-8 weeks, accommodating up to 10 students.
+Training will cover Computer Aided Design (CAD) software (e.g., GrabCAD, Autodesk Fusion, SolidWorks), 3D printing, manufacturing equipment diagnostics, engineering design, reverse engineering, post-processing, nondestructive testing (NDT), and additive manufacturing (AM) machine operation, culminating in a capstone project.
+Three sessions will be conducted on-base (government-provided facility) and three off-base (contractor-provided facility).
+All training must be conducted in-person.

 Key Requirements